-Firmware Commit command specific status values are defined in Figure 183.
+Firmware Commit command specific status values (i.e., SCT field set to 1h) are shown in Figure 184.

-Figure 183: Firmware Commit - Command Specific Status Values
+Figure 184: Firmware Commit - Command Specific Status Values

 Value Description 06h Invalid Firmware Slot: The firmware slot indicated is invalid or read only.
-This error is indicated if the firmware slot exceeds the number supported.
-07h Invalid Firmware Image: The firmware image specified for activation is invalid and not loaded by the controller.
-0Bh Firmware Activation Requires Conventional Reset: The firmware commit was successful, however, activation of the firmware image requires a Conventional Reset.
-If an FLR or Controller Reset occurs prior to a Conventional Reset, the controller shall continue operation with the currently executing firmware image.
-10h Firmware Activation Requires NVM Subsystem Reset: The firmware commit was successful, however, activation of the firmware image requires an NVM Subsystem Reset.
+This error is indicated if the 0011 firmware slot exceeds the number supported.
+Invalid Firmware Image: The firmware image specified for activation is: 07h invalid and not loaded by the controller; or the specified firmware slot does not contain a firmware image.
+Firmware Activation Requires Conventional Reset: The firmware commit was successful, however, 0Bh activation of the firmware image requires a Conventional Reset.
+If an FLR or Controller Reset occurs ODII prior to a Conventional Reset, the controller shall continue operation with the currently executing firmware image.
+Firmware Activation Requires NVM Subsystem Reset: The firmware commit was successful, 10h however, activation of the firmware image requires an NVM Subsystem Reset.
 If any other type of Controller Level Reset occurs prior to an NVM Subsystem Reset, the controller shall continue operation with the currently executing firmware image.
-11h Firmware Activation Requires Controller Level Reset: The firmware commit was successful; however, the image specified does not support being activated without a Controller Level Reset.
-The image shall be activated at the next Controller Level Reset.
+Firmware Activation Requires Controller Level Reset: The firmware commit was successful; 441 however, the firmware image specified does not support being activated without a Controller Level 11h Reset.
+The firmware image shall be activated at the next Controller Level Reset.
 This status code should be returned only if the Commit Action field in the Firmware Commit command is set to 011b (i.e., activate immediately).
-12h Firmware Activation Requires Maximum Time Violation: The image specified if activated immediately would exceed the Maximum Time for Firmware Activation (MTFA) value reported in the Identify Controller data structure (refer to Figure 275).
-To activate the firmware, the Firmware Commit command needs to be re-issued and the image activated using a reset.
-13h Firmware Activation Prohibited: The image specified is being prohibited from activation by the controller for vendor specific reasons (e.g., controller does not support down revision firmware).
-14h Overlapping Range : This error is indicated if the firmware image has overlapping ranges.
-1Eh Boot Partition Write Prohibited: This error is indicated if a command attempts to modify a Boot Partition while locked (refer to section 8.2.3).
+Firmware Activation Requires Maximum Time Violation: The firmware commit was successful; however, the firmware image was not activated.
+Activation of the specified firmware image requires more time than the amount indicated in the Maximum Time for Firmware Activation (MTFA) field in the 12h Identify Controller data structure (refer to Figure 276).
+To activate the firmware image committed to the specified firmware slot, a Firmware Commit command specifying a Commit Action set to 010b may be issued as described in section 3.11.
+4.0h Firmware Activation Prohibited: The image specified is being prohibited from activation by the 13h controller for vendor specific reasons (e.g., controller does not support down revision firmware).
+14h Overlapping Range: This error is indicated if the firmware image has overlapping ranges.
+1Eb Boot Partition Write Prohibited: This error is indicated if a command attempts to modify a Boot 1Eh Partition while locked (refer to section 8.2.3).